At A Glance

 Voices heard in the program:

-Reverend Doctor Beth Hessel is the Executive Director of the Presbyterian Historical Society.
+Reverend Doctor Beth Hessel is the former Executive Director of the Presbyterian Historical Society.

 John Carr is a conservator with Materials Conservation Collaborative in Philadelphia, which handled the conservation of the six sculptures.